-For the most part, and much to the surprise of many foreigners, Budapest has shed its socialist past and recaptured much of the cosmopolitan spirit that it had in the first half of the 20th century.
+The city has successfully shed its socialist past and nowadays attracts tourists and expats in their droves with a cosmopolitan spirit and exciting business opportunities.
 Foreign companies have bolstered the economy by establishing regional headquarters and shared service centres in the city, and a thriving international community now exists.

 Although it accounts for most of the industry in Hungary, Budapest is more than just a political, cultural and commercial hub.
-Time Magazine, the International Council of Monuments and Sites, and the New York Times Magazine have all named Budapest as one of the most beautiful cities in Europe.
-Alongside the exquisite architecture and UNESCO world heritage sites, Budapest offers residents a range of world-class shopping opportunities and some of the best nightlife in Europe.
+Time Magazine, the International Council of Monuments and Sites, and the New York Times Magazine have all named Budapest as one of the most beautiful cities in Europe, and it generates significant tourism.
+Alongside the exquisite architecture and UNESCO world heritage sites, Budapest offers residents a range of things to see and do, including world-class shopping opportunities and some of the best nightlife in Europe.

 While easily one of the most walkable cities in Europe, Budapest also has an excellent transport network, which makes living without a car easy and stress-free.
 The metro is primarily a Pest operation, with two lines covering wide north-south and east-west arcs and a third, smaller line connecting the centre with the City Park (Városliget).
 Buda is dominated by a complex tram and bus system.

-Expats and English speakers currently flood the streets of Budapest and many services exist for them.
-Nevertheless, foreigners hoping to get the most out of Budapest will need to understand the city’s unique position as a Europe-in-miniature and appreciate all of the little quirks that go along with it.
+Expats and English speakers currently flood the streets of Budapest, and many services exist for them.
+Nevertheless, foreigners hoping to get the most out of Budapest will need to understand the city’s unique position as a Europe-in-miniature and appreciate all the little quirks that go along with it.